 If you’ve lost your key, give your local Vons a call to see if they have a key station you can use.

 Many locations offer key copying services for your car keys as well, so try them out.

-Another grocery chain, Meijer is a great spot to get your keys made.
-If you have some grocery shopping to do, stop by your local Meijer for key replacement.
+Another grocery chain, Meijer is a great spot to get help.
+If you have some grocery shopping to do, stop by your local Meijer for assistance.

 Located primarily in the Midwest in states that include Illinois, Indiana, Kentucky, Iowa, Michigan and Wisconsin, if you live near a Meijer, try them for key services.

 Save Mart is a smart choice for key replacement.
 If you’ve lost a key fob or even a car key, you may be able to replace it at Save Mart.

 This grocery chain makes it easy to copy your house key, office key or other common kind of key.
 What makes Save Mart stand out from other common grocers is that some locations also copy access cards.